 - Leukemia-related laboratory tests;

-- Post Bone Marrow/Stem Cell Transplant therapy prescriptions for Tacrolimus and various anti-biotic, fungal or viral medications.
+- Post Bone Marrow/Stem Cell Transplant therapy prescriptions for Tacrolimus and various anti-biotic, fungal or viral medications (transplants are not covered)

 Non-Covered Treatment and Services: